micro-ROS/micro-ROS-bridge_RPI/Readme.md

 # micro-ROS-bridge_RPI

-The micro-ROS bridge is a tool which connects the Micro-ROS world with ROS2 world.
-On this repository you will find the list of requirements and the steps to set-up properly this tool.
+The micro-ROS bridge is a tool that connects the Micro-ROS world with the ROS2 world.
+On this repository, you will find the list of requirements and the steps to set-up properly this tool.

 ## Requirements: